cshenton/bikemap/README.md

 `pullData.R` downloads data from source and returns it in a format useable by `R Shiny`.

-`app.R` defines the UI and server functions for the application/
+`app.R` defines the UI and server functions for the application.

 ## Goal